revgizmo/engager/docs/features/README.md

-# Zoom Student Engagement Package - Feature Documentation
+# Engager Package - Feature Documentation

 ## Overview

-The `zoomstudentengagement` R package provides comprehensive tools for analyzing student engagement and participation equity from Zoom meeting transcripts.
+The `engager` R package provides comprehensive tools for analyzing student engagement and participation equity from Zoom meeting transcripts.
 This documentation covers all features organized by functional categories.

 ## Feature Categories